inconsistent-dg/AC-Modding/SysDVR.md

 # Installing

-[Download the latest version of `SysDVR-Client.7z` and `SysDVR.zip`](https://github.com/exelix11/SysDVR/releases/). <big>**Unless you have very specific reasons you should use the full version, regardless of if you're only going to stream via USB.**</big> At the time of writing this, the latest version is v5.1, and thus that is the version that this page will be going over.
-However the process should be the same for any future versions.
-You're also going to need something like [`7-zip`](https://www.7-zip.org/) to actually extract the contents of them.
+[Download the latest version of `SysDVR-Client.7z` and `SysDVR.zip`](https://github.com/exelix11/SysDVR/releases/). <big>**Unless you have very specific reasons you should use the full version, regardless of if you're only going to stream via USB.**</big> You're also going to need something like [`7-zip`](https://www.7-zip.org/) to actually extract the contents of them.

 Extract the contents of `SysDVR.zip` to your SD card. **You should NOT have a folder/file called SysDVR on root.** Your directory should look like this, and if it does that's how you know you have it installed correctly.
 If your switch is already running when you put these files on the SD, then you'll have to restart your switch for the changes to take effect.